Riccardo-Rota/Riccardo-Rota/README.md

 * 💻 **Machine/Deep Learning:** My most recent projects explore applications of Machine Learning across different fields, using frameworks like PyTorch, TensorFlow, and JAX.

-* 📐 **Applications to PDEs:** One of the areas I explored the most during my studies in Italy is Partial Differential Equations (PDEs).
+* 📐 **Applications to PDEs:** One of the areas I explored the most during my studies in Italy!
 Here you can find projects covering both Machine Learning applications for PDEs and C++ solvers targeting High Performance.

 * 🎧 **Audio ML Processing and Computer Vision:** These are my main focus areas at Logitech.
 While the code is private, you can check out some of this work in our recent Interspeech submission: *[Differentiable Time-Varying IIR Filtering for Real-Time Speech Denoising](https://arxiv.org/abs/2603.02794v1)*.